 CEU will continue its operations under all circumstances.

 4. Will CEU move to the U.S. or to any other country?

-We are committed to remain in Budapest, our home for over two decades.
+We are committed to remaining in Budapest, our home for over two decades.
 We have recently launched operations at a new location at Bard College in New York, and have signed a memorandum of understanding that would enable us to expand also to Vienna.
-Decisions on what academic programs will be launched, if at all, there have not yet been made, and the launch would happen in September 2019 at the earliest.
+Decisions on what academic programs would be launched have not yet been made, and the launch would happen in September 2019 at the earliest.
 Currently enrolled students and those enrolling in 2018 will be able to finish their studies in Budapest.

 5. Will CEU’s name change?

 CEU is a recognized brand for quality graduate education and its name will not be changed.